ghazyayman/ghazyayman.github.io/index.md

 I remember a quote from Nietzche that said <i>"He who has a why to live can bear almost any how."</i> Find your why, work towards your goals and purposes.
 At the end of the day, I'm just a man and his will to survive *insert Rocky theme

-PS: Just look at my project eh?
-Ask me anytime.
+PS: If you need anything just let me know.